-We may thus draw two interesting financial conclusions from our results.
-First, by Theorem~\ref{thm.main}, \textit{nondominated} uncertainty collapses both over the option space $\CH_X$ and its closure $\CC_X$.
+{By Proposition~\ref{prop:option}, Theorems~\ref{thm.main} and~\ref{thm.super} apply, and we may draw two interesting financial conclusions from our results.} First, by Theorem~\ref{thm.main}, \textit{nondominated} uncertainty collapses both over the option space $\CH_X$ and its closure $\CC_X$.
 In fact, the same reference probability measure $\P^*$ can be chosen for both spaces (Corollary~\ref{cor.main}). $\P^*$ can be interpreted as intrinsic to and $J_{\P^*}(\CH_X)\subset L^1(\P^*)$ as a copy of the original option space $\CH_X$.
 This motivates the following corollary. \begin{corollary} Let $\P^*\in\ca^1_+(L^\Phi(\CP))$ be a dominating probability measure for $\CH_X$ as constructed in Theorem~\ref{thm.main}.
-Then, for each $Y\in L^\Phi(\CP)$, there is a sequence $(Y_n)_{n\in\N}\subset\CH_X$ such that $Y_n\to Y$ $\P^*$-a.s.\ as $n\to\infty$. \end{corollary} The second conclusion concerns the \textit{topological spanning power of $X$} and follows directly from Theorem~\ref{thm.super}. \begin{corollary}Suppose $X$ has topological spanning power in that
+Then, for each $Y\in L^\Phi(\CP)$, there is a sequence $(Y_n)_{n\in\N}\subset\CH_X$ such that $Y_n\to Y$ $\P^*$-a.s.\ as $n\to\infty$. \end{corollary} The second conclusion concerns the \textit{topological spanning power of $X$} and follows directly from Theorem~\ref{thm.super}. \begin{corollary} Suppose $X$ has topological spanning power in that

 Let $\P^*$ be a probability measure as in Theorem~\ref{thm.main}.
 Then, the following assertions hold: \begin{itemize} \item[(1)]$\CC_X$ is super Dedekind complete. \item[(2)]$\ca(\CC_X)\approx\CP\approx \P^*$ and the unit ball of $\ca(\CC_X)$ is weakly compact in $L^1(\P^*)$. \item[(3)]$\CC_X$ is lattice-isomorphic to an ideal of $L^1(\P^*)$. \item[(4)]$X\in\cl(\Linfty)=\CC_X$. \end{itemize} In particular, the topological spanning power of limited liability claims is always weaker than \eqref{eq:options} unless $\CP$ is dominated. \end{corollary}